Sierra Skye Looks Sinfully Sexy In A Skimpy Blue Lingerie Set

 Blond bombshell Sierra Skye tantalized her 4.1 million Instagram followers with her most recent share, a sinfully sexy selfie in which she rocked a revealing lingerie set.
 The look she wore was from the brand PrettyLittleThing, a label Sierra has worn on her Instagram page many times before.
 She tagged the company’s own Instagram account in the caption of the post as well as in the picture itself, in case her followers were interested in picking up the set.

 Sierra stood in what appeared to be a bedroom, and captured the selfie in a large full-length mirror bordered by a worn golden frame.
 A few details of the space were visible in the mirror, including a flat-screen television mounted on the wall, a cozy-looking chair, and the foot of a bed covered in pale linens.
-The edge of a pillow and headboard was included in the frame, just to the side of the mirror, but Sierra’s incredible figure remained the focal point of the shot.
+The edge of a pillow and headboard was included in the frame, just to the side of the mirror.
+However, Sierra’s incredible figure remained the focal point of the shot.

 She wore a dark blue bra that featured structured cups with underwire stretching below her breasts, and thin straps extending over her shoulders.
 A lace panel covered any NSFW areas, stretching across her ample assets.
 However, the cups also had a large cut-out detail that exposed a serious amount of her curves.
 She also had plenty of cleavage on display in the look.